Exercise 2: Search Agent

 But the code you submit must be your own code.

 Write an agent that solves problems in the MÆDEN environment.

 but also removable obstacles and tools that remove those obstacles.

 These sub-tasks are intended to provide a reasonable development path

 You may build upon your reactive agent if you wish,

 or you may start with a blank slate.

 - Search within the visual field.

-That is, suppose your agent wants to move forward
+Suppose your agent wants to move forward

-but encounters a wall blocking its progress.
+but is facing a wall blocking its progress.